javascript-tutorial/en.javascript.info/5-network/01-fetch/article.md

 - **`url`** -- the URL to access.
 - **`options`** -- optional parameters: method, headers etc.

-Without `options`, that is a simple GET request, downloading the contents of the `url`.
+Without `options`, this is a simple GET request, downloading the contents of the `url`.

 The browser starts the request right away and returns a promise that the calling code should use to get the result.